The Revolutionary AI Health Monitoring Tool Every Indian Should Know About - www.lokmattimes.com

 The Revolutionary AI Health Monitoring Tool Every Indian Should Know About

-New Delhi [India], September 17: In a significant leap forward for healthcare technology, a groundbreaking development in healthcare has ...
+PNN New Delhi [India], September 17: In a significant leap forward for healthcare technology, a groundbreaking development in healthcare ...

 New Delhi [India], September 17: In a significant leap forward for healthcare technology, a groundbreaking development in healthcare has emerged from India.
 Quick Vitals, an AI-powered health monitoring app, is set to revolutionize how Indians track and manage their health, offering a range of vital checks.
 Developed by Hyderabad-based Bisam Pharmaceuticals Pvt Ltd, this groundbreaking application offers users the convenience of tracking vital health metrics from the comfort of their homes, utilizing their smartphones or tablets.